Gaseous Dynamical Friction: a Numerical Study of Extended Perturbers: Introduction

-The analytic collisionless solution is found by calculating a sum of two body interactions, integrated over all time, between the perturber and particles that make up an infinite background medium \citep{ja:chandrasekhar1943}.
-The analytical solution to the collisional case can be obtained in the linear regime, producing an approximation of the structure of the wake using linear perturbation theory \citep{ja:just1990, ja:ostriker1999}.
-Within this linear approximation, the collisional drag force is significantly higher for perturbers moving with Mach numbers $0.7 < \mathcal{M} < 2$.
-A similar trend is also seen, in numerical simulations, for low mass, extended, perturbers \citep{ja:sanchez1999, ja:kim2009, ja:bernal2013}.
-Importantly, however, these works show the force from the wake is only accurately predicted under certain conditions.
-The force is found by integrating over the density distribution, which requires some lower limit $r_\mathrm{min}$, since the analytic solution diverges as radius $r\rightarrow0$.
-These works utilise fitted values for $r_\mathrm{min}$, tuned to produce the expected force.
-Since $r_\mathrm{min}$ sets the distance, from the perturber, from which the force integration is performed, it plays a crucial role when it come to comparing numerical results to the analytic prediction.
-This element of the analysis is discussed in greater detail in Section \ref{sec:ana_rmin}.
-The analytic prescription can be extended numerically for more extreme mass perturbers, where large regions of the wake are no longer described by the linear wake \citep{ja:kim2009, ja:bernal2013}.
-The simulation work, in this regime, does not produce a clear picture of what the prediction for the non-linear wake should be.
+The analytic collisionless solution is found by calculating a sum of two body interactions, integrated over all time, between the perturber and an infinite background medium \citep{ja:chandrasekhar1943}.
+The analytical solution to the collisional case can be obtained in the linear regime, producing an approximation of the time dependent structure of the wake using linear perturbation theory \citep{ja:just1990, ja:ostriker1999}.
+Before this only the steady state analytic solution had been studied \citep{ja:bondi1944}.
+Within the linear approximation of the analytic treatment, the collisional drag force is significantly higher for perturbers moving with Mach numbers $0.7 < \mathcal{M} < 2$.

+A similar trend is observed in numerical simulations for low-mass, extended, perturbers \citep{ja:sanchez1999, ja:kim2009, ja:bernal2013}.
+These studies modelled perturbers as effectively collisionless Plummer spheres with some gravitational softening $r_s$.
+Here, gravitational softening refers to the truncation of the potential at small radii, introduced by adding this softening scale $r_s$ into the radius term of the potential.
+Such a potential no longer diverges as $r\rightarrow0$.
+This potential can be seen as distributing the mass of the object, instead of modelling a true point mass.
+These studies did not model either accretion on to the perturber, or face-on collisions with the gaseous medium.
+This is why it is effectively collisionless.
+Importantly, the analytic point mass prediction for the wake's structure is only accurate in the linear to slightly non-linear regime.

-More complex scenarios, such as those that include more physical processes, have also been studied, such as rigid perturbers that experience both gravitational drag, and the drag from physical collisions with the surrounding medium \citep{ja:thun2016}, as well as perturbers on orbital trajectories \citep{ja:sanchez2001, ja:kim2007}, and the effect of radiative feedback from an accreting black hole on the drag force \citep{ja:toyouchi2020}.
+More complex scenarios, such as those that include more physical processes, have also been studied, such as rigid perturbers that experience both gravitational drag, and the drag from face-on collisions with the surrounding medium \citep{ja:thun2016}, as well as perturbers on orbital trajectories \citep{ja:sanchez2001, ja:kim2007}, and the effect of radiative feedback from an accreting black hole on the drag force \citep{ja:toyouchi2020}.
+The analytic solution for the wakes of objects moving on circular trajectories have also been calculated \citep{ja:dejaques2022, ja:eytan2024}, as has the solution for accreting objects \citep{ja:lee2011}.